hhxsv5/laravel-s/README.md

 |______\__,_|_|  \__,_| \_/ \___|_|_____/

 ```
-> 🚀`LaravelS` is a glue that is used to quickly integrate `Swoole` into `Laravel` or `Lumen`, and then give them better performance and more possibilities.
+> 🚀`LaravelS` is like a glue that is used to quickly integrate `Swoole` into `Laravel` or `Lumen`, and then give them better performance and more possibilities.

 *Please `Watch` this repository to get the latest updates.*